 Industry

-Why Fluoropolymers are Considered PFAS
+Fluoropolymers are Considered PFAS

-The use of “forever chemicals” in the European Union would be largely banned under a proposal issued by the European Chemicals Agency.
+The use of “forever chemicals” in the European Union would be banned mainly under a proposal issued by the European Chemicals Agency.
 At the same time, more US states continue to ban PFAS-containing products without a clear roadmap for the plastic industry.

 What are PFAS and how are they related to plastics?